jantumajer/TACR-TreeDataClim/README.md

 - Institute of Botany of the Czech Academy of Sciences
 - Jan Evangelista Purkyně University, Faculty of Environment

+### Acknowledgements and credits
+The package contains scripts and functions developed under the project funded by TAČR SS03010134 *Databáze letokruhových chronologií jako nástroj pro evidenci a predikci reakce hlavních lesních dřevin na klimatickou změnu (Program Prostředí pro život)*.

-The development of the modified version of the VS-Lite process-based model of wood formation was largely inspired by the work of Dr. Suzan Tolwinski-Ward, mainly by Octave codes of the original model made available at [NOAA](https://www.ncei.noaa.gov/access/paleo-search/study/9894)
+The development of the modified version of the VS-Lite process-based model of wood formation was largely inspired by the work of Dr. Suzan Tolwinski-Ward, mainly by Octave codes of the original model made available at [NOAA](https://www.ncei.noaa.gov/access/paleo-search/study/9894).
+Similarly, individual R functions take use of few publicly-available packages contributing to specific steps of data processing and charts' plotting.
+We are gratefull to all authors of these packages for making them freely available.

 ### Functionality
 This package represents a compilation of a stand-alone functions that were developed to process tree-ring width data following the methodology of TreeDataClim project.
 The individual groups of functions are as follows: